-Summary: The veneration of St George is both ancient and widespread.
-He is associated with the town of Lydda (present-day Lod) ten miles southeast of Tel-Aviv, Israel.
+Summary: St George is associated with the town of Lydda (present-day Lod) ten miles southeast of Tel-Aviv, Israel.
 He had a reputation as a dragon-slayer and after the Crusades his reputation spread to Europe.
 He is even considered as a patron of England.

 Patrick Duffy recalls some of the traditions about him.